milosdavidovic/codefreeze-blog/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 ```

 Now we don't care if there is gold or not, because if a collection is empty, nothing will be executed.
-We could also hide foreach loop be creating extension for Enumerable<T> class as follows:
+We could also hide foreach loop by creating extension for Enumerable<T> class as follows:

 ```cs